How to Organize a Potluck at Work: Tips and What to Avoid

 When people think of potlucks they often picture the hearty dishes, casseroles and crockpot meals that their relatives would bring to family gatherings.
 Then there were the endless pies, cakes and dessert squares.
 Don’t forget the mayonnaise-drenched pasta salads or the cubed fruit suspended in green Jello!

-But in 16th Century England a potluck was actually food provided for an unexpected visitor.
+But in 16th-century England, a potluck was actually food provided for an unexpected visitor.
 There was very little planning involved.
 The drop-in guest was served whatever was on the stove: “the luck of the pot.”
-The modern day potluck, which is more of a social event where guests bring their own food to share with each other, appears to have originated in the late 19th century or early 20th century US.
+The modern-day potluck, which is more of a social event where guests bring their own food to share with each other, appears to have originated in the late 19th century or early 20th century United States.

 Potluck dinners are often organized by faith or community groups because they simplify meal planning and help spread the cost of food among those joining in.
 Many large families like to have potlucks for the same reason.
 Singles and couples who enjoy a wide net of friends also partake in the potluck, not because it cuts down on food costs but because people like to showcase their culinary skills.
 Bringing a dish to share helps the party hostess out and allows more time for everyone to enjoy each others’ company.

 The only hard and fast rule for a potluck is that each dish should be large enough to be shared among a good portion of the expected guests.
 Some potluck organizers prefer to have each participant agree in advance to bring a single course, resulting in a multi-course meal.
 Other planners let guests bring whatever they choose, ranging from the main course to desserts.
 It really is the “luck of the pot” because the party may end up with 10 entrees and no dessert!

 Potlucks have always been about sharing; that's why they are perfect for your next office team-building event!

 Here's a handy checklist of food items to keep in your fridge and pantry so that you can always whip up a potluck dish at the last minute.